 The sword is 33 inches in total length.
 The blade is 22 inches long, 3 ½ inches wide at its widest point near the tip, and ¼ inch thick near the guard, tapering towards the tip.
 It weighs a bit over 3 lbs.
 The blade is laminated, and this is an uncommon feature that means expert forging was inolved in making this particular sword.
 It is known that these swords were made from good quality recycled railroad tracks.
 The tracks were torn up to prevent the Japanese army from using them.
 Railroad workers used blacksmith forges to produce vast quantities of da daos, so unlike virtually every other Chinese sword, it is not hard to find "real" antique da daos outside China.

 The da dao is thought to be a recreation of a sword from the Ming dynasty era begining in the early Qing era.
-The da dao's that immediately preceded the military da dao you see here originated with the secret societies of North China called "da dao hui", and these same societies were involved during the times of the Boxer Rebellion.
+The da dao's that immediately preceded the type of military da dao you see here were the "da dao hui" that originated with the secret societies of North China.
+These same societies were involved during the times of the Boxer Rebellion.
 The secret societies were destroyed in Hebei and Shandong provinces around 1937 to 1939.